margOnline/cv/README.md

 ==========

 Junior web developer based in London.
-I love solving problems, especially with code.
+I love solving problems, especially with code - it's on [GitHub] of course.
-Read my code on [GitHub].

 Code examples
 -------------